रaपa Learning

 • Is the software under test isolated from external factors?
 E.g., computation isolated from I/O

 • What is the residual risk that remains after testing?
+E.g., how far can a lighting vendor guarantee your safety and satisfaction?

 Week 4, 5: Reduce complexity, Extend and refactor